wp-plugins/nextgen-facebook/readme.txt

 	* Added a NgfbHead::get_post_info() method to get basic information about the Post from the meta tag array.

 == Upgrade Notice ==

+= 7.7.1.4 =

+Changed the add_plugin_image_sizes() 'wp' hook priority from 10 to -100, and allowed for passing of wp object or post id.

 = 7.7.1.3 =